shoaib42/food-site/README.md

 1. Build the React app.
 2. Generate the necessary configuration files for your web server.
 3. Provide instructions for deploying the application.
-4. The deployable directory and configuration fill will be in the `output` directory.
+4. The deployable directory and configuration file will be generated in the `output` directory.

 ### Step 3: Deploy the Application
-Follow the instructions printed by the `setup.sh` script to:
+Follow the instructions printed by the `setup.sh`

-1. Create a `site_data.json`
-2. Copy the generated files to your web server directory.
-3. Configure your web server (Apache or Nginx).
-4. Set up the database (SQLite or MySQL).
+---

+### Site data schema

+*Note that the schema has changed from an array of site objects to the one following to avoid duplications If you are using the older version please convert to the newer schema*

 `site_data.json` has the following schema, time is stored as epoch milliseconds and 0 will be treated as Never
 ```
-[
 {
-        "site": "<Short string1>",
+    "<Short string1>" : {
         "full": "<Descriptive string1>",
         "oldest": <epoch>,
         "beforeLast": <epoch>,
         "last": <epoch>
     },
     ...
-    {
+    "<Short stringN>" : {
-        "site": "<Short stringN>",
         "full": "<Descriptive stringN>",
         "oldest": <epoch>,
         "beforeLast": <epoch>,
         "last": <epoch>
     },
-]
+}
 ```

 ---

 ## Contributing
 Contributions are welcome!
-If you’d like to contribute.

 ---